kathynguuyen/CART315-Mookour-Prototype01/README.md

 3. Should the environment of the parkour be in a city or a farm?
 4. Is the first parkour level became too easy or it's at a decent difficulty?

+# Reflection and Feedback

+For my final game, I wanted to find the perfect balance in order to make the game challenging as well as not impossible.
+In this case, I tried to increase the difficulty increase bit by bit.
+From the feedback, I wanted to make the environment more aesthetically pleasing so I made it into a city.
+I still have a problem with a collider where my cow would get stuck into the platform.

+Improvements to make for final game

+- Environment
+- Small camera ajustment
+- Better parkour levels

 # Mookour - Prototype 01